 Over the past 7 years, Mike and I have come up with a system that helps us stay on track with our goals.
-We call it a life audit where we ask ourselves 4 Questions that really help us reflect on who we want to be, who we want in our lives and how we want to live our lives.
+We call it a life audit where we ask ourselves 4 Questions that really help us reflect on who we want to be, who we want in our lives, and how we want to live our lives.
 We do monthly check-ins and then one big giant audit at the end of the year.

 Growing up I remember having this mentality that it was me against the world and no one really cared about me.
 So, F them.
 I would constantly judge people thinking they were already judging me.
 In addition to those who were nice to me, I would be rude for no reason.
-I honestly thought they didn’t really care about me anyways.
+I honestly thought they didn’t really care about me anyway.
 So why be nice to them.
 You are probably asking yourself what does this have to do a life audit.
 I bring this up to show you how doing these audits really changed my personality and demeanor.
 I went from a not nice person to wanting everyone to live their best lives.

 This mentality lasted a long time.
 I can’t tell you specifically what changed or when it changed.
 I just know it did.
 If you ask me what I think it was, I would tell you it could be all the crappy relationships I was in or the experiences I have had with people who are just unhappy with their lives, those who wanted to bring others down to make themselves feel better.
 It really made me take a step back and re-evaluate where my life was headed.
 I am a firm believer that your life reflects those you have around you.

 Being with like-minded people

 I remember talking to Mike about how I didn’t want to be that negative person anymore.
 I really sat and thought do I want people to remember me being a complete bitch to them and remembering all the nasty comments I have ever said to or about them?
 Or… Do I want them to remember how I encouraged them to do things that inspire them deep within their soul?
 Do I want people to remember me being generous with my time, my words, or anything else I could offer to them?